fonttools/fontbakery/README.md

     update-nameids
     update-version

 Subcommands have their own help messages.
-These are usually accessible with the -h/--help flag positioned after the subcomand.
+These are usually accessible with the -h/--help flag positioned after the subcommand.
 I.e.: fontbakery subcommand -h

 positional arguments: